I have a chemistry question and was hoping you could help me out.

 Okay heres the basics:

 There are 7 possible chemicals all of these chemicals are XNO3

 Out of these 7 possible chemicals I will be given either 1, 2 or 3 of them in a vile (I dont know how many I will have or what chemicals are in my vile.)

 I have to design an experiment that will separate the chemicals in my vile and ultimately I need to be able to say which chemicals these are.

 I'm not really sure how to start this or how to research it, could you point me in the right direction.
 If you need any more details, like the other 3 chemicals (haha) I'll be sure to get back to you just let me know.

 Well, first I'd take a good look at the solubility rules.
 I'm surprised by how many students aren't taught the solubility rules.

-You can find them in my blog at
+You can find them here: solubility rules

 Keep in mind that for each salt, you have a cation (positive ion) and an anion (negative ion.)
 The solubility rules tells you which salts are soluble in water.
 Remember that when a salt is soluble, it falls apart, separating into the cation and anion, and "disappears" in the water, because the ions are so small, they get surrounded by water molecules, and of course they are too small to be seen with your eyes.
 When they are NOT soluble, they stick together, form a clump, and you can see the precipitate.